U.S. Sentencing Commission’s

-As noted earlier, throughout FY 2020, the Commission operated with only two voting commissioners—Chief Judge Danny C. Reeves and Senior Judge Charles R. Breyer.
+As noted previously, throughout fiscal year 2021, the Commission operated with only one voting commissioner, Senior District Judge Charles R. Breyer.
 As a result, the Commission lacked the minimum four affirmative votes required to promulgate amendments to the federal sentencing guidelines.
 The Commission, however, continued to work on several important policy priorities while it awaited appointment of new voting commissioners.

 Training and Outreach

-The Commission continues to provide specialized seminars, workshops, and training programs for judges, probation officers, law clerks, prosecutors and defense attorneys on application of the guidelines and federal sentencing generally.
-In FY 2019 and 2020, the Commission trained judges, attorneys, probation officers, and law clerks from nearly all 94 federal districts.
+The Commission continues to provide specialized seminars, workshops, and training programs for judges, probation officers, law clerks, prosecutors, and defense attorneys on application of the guidelines and federal sentencing generally.
+In FYs 2020 and 2021, the Commission trained judges, attorneys, probation officers, law clerks, and others from nearly all 94 federal districts.

-In FY 2021 and 2022, the Commission plans to continue expanding its eLearning library and remote learning opportunities, while standing ready to resume in-person training offerings when conditions permit.
+In FYs 2022 and 2023, the Commission plans to continue expanding its online and remote learning opportunities, while standing ready to resume in-person training offerings when conditions permit.